CausalFlip: A Benchmark for LLM Causal Judgment Beyond Semantic Matching

-\textbf{Causal Benchmarks for LLMs} : Prior work has proposed a range of benchmarks to evaluate causal understanding in LLMs: \textit{(i) Commonsense cause-effect} benchmarks test whether models can select plausible cause or effect under everyday knowledge \cite{COPA}. \textit{(ii) Causality-text comprehension} benchmark tests whether models can apply causal knowledge from a passage to a new situation \cite{ropesCausal}. \textit{(iii) Graph-grounded causal inference} benchmark evaluate model's causal judgment using causal graphs and formal causal questions \cite{cladder}. \textit{(iv) Comprehensive causal reasoning} benchmark provides broader causal reasoning coverage across domains such as texts, math, etc., \cite{CausalInferenceLLMBench}.
-Finally, \textit{(v) general LLM evaluation}, such as BIG-bench include causality-adjacent reasoning tasks and are often used to report general reasoning capabilities \cite{BigBench}.
+\textbf{Causal Benchmarks for LLMs}: Prior work has proposed a range of benchmarks to evaluate causal understanding in LLMs: \textit{(i) Commonsense cause-effect} benchmarks test whether models can select plausible cause or effect under everyday knowledge \cite{COPA}. \textit{(ii) Causality-text comprehension} benchmark tests whether models can apply causal knowledge from a passage to a new situation \cite{ropesCausal}. \textit{(iii) Graph-grounded causal inference} benchmark evaluate model's causal judgment using causal graphs and formal causal questions \cite{cladder}. \textit{(iv) Comprehensive causal reasoning} benchmark provides broader causal reasoning coverage across domains such as texts, math, etc., \cite{CausalInferenceLLMBench}.
+Finally, \textit{(v) general LLM evaluation} benchmarks, such as BIG-bench, include causality-adjacent reasoning tasks and are often used to report general reasoning capabilities \cite{BigBench}.
 However, such benchmark accuracy can be an unreliable metric for true causal reasoning ability, due to the consistent finding that models can achieve high accuracy by exploiting spurious correlations with labels rather than reasoning from the underlying causal structure \cite{Shortcuts1, Shortcuts2, SpuriousBERT}.
+A related concern, the reliance on spurious correlations under distribution shifts, has also been studied in other LLM applications, such as a state-of-the-art graph large language model for out-of-distribution drug synergy prediction~\cite{wang2026oodgraphllm}.
 CausalFlip is designed to address this issue by using semantically similar, label-flipped pairs under a pairwise train-test split.
 Models that rely on spurious semantic correlations could only achieve limited performance; therefore, correct predictions need to be grounded in causal structure.